 Nearly ten years later, in 1955, the Canadian Kenworth Limited subsidiary was formed.
 This led to the creation of a new design where the cab looked split in half, called the cab-beside-engine design.
 With only room for one passenger, the drop in weight allowed added room for one half ton of cargo.
 It was a smash hit.
 A year later, the Kenworth Motor Truck Company lost its independent status, and officially became a division of PACCAR.
 All bus production was shifted from Kenworth over to Pacific Car and Foundry in the same year as well.
 PC&F would then sell all rights, tooling, and equipment to Gillig Bros., a manufacturer of school buses at the time, in 1957.

 Kenworth Continues its Special Orders

 Kenworth is now owned by PACCAR Inc., and has been since the holding company was created in 1972.
-The Pacific Car and Foundry Company became a division of PACCAR but dissolved not long after when the company decided to restructure itself, with new divisions being founded in 1973.
+The Pacific Car and Foundry Company became a division of PACCAR but dissolved not long after, when the company decided to restructure itself, with new divisions being founded in 1973.
 The Pacific Car and Foundry plant in Renton, Washington still exists today, but it proudly bears the Kenworth name.
 Today, Kenworth can be found all over the world with plants in the U.S., Canada, Mexico, and Australia.
 It is considered one of the top brands for heavy-duty trucks and continues to improve its own models.
 One of its more popular models, the T660, was created in 2007 as an updated version of the T600.
-Featuring a quieter cabin and ride, more aerodynamic styling for fuel efficiency, and dashboard navigation systems, Kenworth has shown no signs of slowing down as one of the premier heavy-duty trucks to originate and derive from the U.S.
+With new models featuring a quieter cabin and ride, more aerodynamic styling for fuel efficiency, and dashboard navigation systems, Kenworth has shown no signs of slowing down building some of the premier heavy-duty trucks of the U.S.